 Did you know that moisturizing your skin while it’s wet—like straight out of the shower—is the best way to keep it adequately hydrated all day long?
 That’s because the dampness helps lock in the essential ingredients of the moisturizer you choose.
 Of course, not all moisturizers are created equally.
 While you might think that all body creams are just as hydrating as their competitors, the ones that deliver the most moisturized skin are those formulated with emollients like murumuru butter.

 Murumu-what?
 Yeah, that’s the common response given shea butter, coconut oil, and cocoa butter typically get all the love (and attention).
 But if you look through some of the top-rated creams on the market, you’ll notice that murumuru is right up there with the best of them.
-To teach you why that’s the case, we chatted with two board-certified dermatologists—Marisa Garshick, MD, who practices at MDCS Dermatology: Medical Dermatology & Cosmetic Surgery in New York City, and Purvisha Patel, MD, founder and owner of Advanced Dermatology and Skin Cancer Associates in Tennessee—for everything there is to know about murumuru butter.
+To teach you why that’s the case, we chatted with two board-certified dermatologists—Marisa Garshick, MD, and Purvisha Patel, MD—for everything there is to know about murumuru butter.
 Consider this your complete guide to one of your soon-to-be, must-have skincare ingredients.

 What Is Murumuru Butter?